KaifAhmad1/Table2Text/README.md

 ## Detailed Explanation of Project Files

 - ### **`app.py`**
-  This is the main script that runs the Streamlit application.
+  This is the main script that runs the Chainlit application.
 It sets up the web interface, handles file uploads, and interacts with the chatbot model to process queries.

 - ### **`config.py`**
   This file contains configuration parameters for the model, such as the model ID, maximum output tokens, and the Groq API key.